List of career achievements by Lionel Messi: World

-Awards ceremonies to crown the best player of the world have been organized annually since 1955, when the inaugural Ballon d'Or awarding took place.
+Award ceremonies to crown the best player of the world have been organized annually since 1955, when the inaugural Ballon d'Or awarding took place.
 The Ballon d'Or was presented to the player who had been voted to have performed the best over the previous year, and was established by French journalist Gabriel Hanot.
-Originally, votes could only be awarded to European players before a 1995 rule change.
+Originally, votes could only be awarded to European players before a rule change in 1995.

 The FIFA World Player of the Year was established in 1991.